Avidev1234/react-learn/src/source.md

 3. Avoid side effects Outside Hooks:Side Effects should be managed within hooks using useEffect or other appropriate hooks.

 4. Keep Hooks pure : Hooks should be free from side effects and return value or function that the component can use.

+`useReducer() Hook` for big projects

+`const [state , dispatch]=useReducer(reducer,initialState);`

+It return an array containing the current state and a dispatch function.

+Dispatch function is used to send actions to the reducer , which in turn updates the state based on the action's type and any associated data (payload).

+Reducer Function:A function that takes the current state and an action as an arguments , and returns a new state.

+Initial State:The initial value (The initial state can be a simple object or even derived from a function if the initialization is complex)